novotnyj/failed-runs-monitor/README.md

 - `minDatasetItems` - Integer, If provided, then successful runs with less than `minDatasetItems` items in default dataset are considered as failed,
 - `maxRunTimeSecs` - Integer, If provided, then runs running longer than `maxRunTimeSecs` are considered as failed.

-Note: If you want to receive slack notifications then both `Slack API key` and `Slack channel name` have to provided.
+Note: If you want to receive slack notifications then both `slackApiKey` and `slackChannel` have to provided.